imperva/domain-directory-controller/README.md

 - Although DDC currently supports Microsoft Active Directory only, it was designed to be easily extended to fit any other Active Directory implementation
 - Easy Paging API
 - Querying multiple endpoints with a single query
-- Change Requests: Add, Remove, Replace AD's objects
+- Change Requests: Add, Remove, Replace AD's objects and Objects' fields
 - Secured connection
 - Automatically retries in case of failure
 - Automatically resolve host to IP